brylevkirill/notes/Reinforcement Learning.md

 ----
 #### Stochastic Value Gradient (SVG)

-  ["Learning Continuous Control Policies by Stochastic Value Gradients"](#learning-continuous-control-policies-by-stochastic-value-gradients-heess-wayne-silver-lillicrap-tassa-erez) by Heess et al. `paper`
+  ["Learning Continuous Control Policies by Stochastic Value Gradients"](#learning-continuous-control-policies-by-stochastic-value-gradients-heess-wayne-silver-lillicrap-tassa-erez) by Heess et al. `paper` `summary`

   - generalizes DPG to stochastic policies in a number of ways, giving spectrum from model-based to model-free algorithms